How to Gain a State of Inner Freedom

 - Meditating, for even only 10 minutes a day, would be helpful

 - Trying to calm your mind and emotions when you are agitated.

 - Developing emotional detachment is very helpful.

 - Reading inspiring quotes before going to bed at night, and upon waking up in the morning.

-The books, Peace of Mind in Daily Life and Emotional Detachment for a Better Life contain a lot of information, guidance, exercises, and instructions to aid you gain a state of inner freedom and peace, and walk the path toward spiritual awakening.
+The books, Peace of Mind in the Busy Daily Life and Emotional Detachment for Happier Life contain a lot of information, guidance, exercises, and instructions to aid you gain a state of inner freedom and peace, and walk the path toward spiritual awakening.